jumaallan/android-mpesa-api/README.md

 > We are build C2B, B2C and B2B Endpoints.
 Feel free to contribute :)

+> We will be having Kotlin support soon also, as well as examples!

 ## Getting Started
 These instructions will help you set up this library easily on your current project and working in no time.
 You only need a few configurations to start working!